cothienlac86/imagessan/README.md

 #### Different variations used while training using tesstrain.sh

-* Used a number of Devanagari fonts including many from the Google fonts project
 * Removed fonts with incorrect rendering for Sanskrit eg. Sarai, Eczar, Rhodium Libre
 * Removed fancy and old style fonts eg. Aparajita, Santipur OT etc.
 * Remove Italic versions of fonts (Utsaah and Kokila)